epitope/NoProb/README.md

 1. Download and keep all .cvs and .py files in a same folder.

-  - data.cvs = raw data, frequency overtone versus time.
+  - data.cvs = example raw data, frequency overtone versus time (replace data in this file with your QCM-D data).

   - NoProb_parameters.csv = initial fitting and optimization limits.